-People with specific requirements can ask to have this brochure provided in Braille, a language other than English, large print, on computer disk or audiotage.
+People with specific requirements can ask to have this brochure provided in Braille, a language other than English, large print, on computer disk or audiotape.

-Administration and Civic Centre 244 Vincent Street (cnr Loflus), LEEDERVILLE 6050 Telephone 9273 6006 Fax 9273 6099 TTY 9273 6078 email: mail@vincent wa.gov.as website: www.vincent.wa.gov.as
+Administration and Civic Centre 244 Vincent Street (cnr Loftus), LEEDERVILLE 6050 Telephone 9273 6000 Fax 9273 6099 TTY 9273 6078 email: mail@vincent.wa.gov.au website: www.vincent.wa.gov.au

-- Adopted by Council on ...
+~ Adopted by Council on .

-C ustomer Servie ce Complaint Form faction about the standard of service provided, 'incent or its Employees or Elected Members." with our service or have a concern you wish to b m to commence our complaints investigation pro Briefly outline your c oncerns (what you think has gon e wrong, times, dates etc.): Who have you contac ted at the Town and when?
-What do you think sh ould be done to fix the pro blem?
-"Thank you for taking th he time to complete this form" Contact details: Name: Address: Postcode Phone Home: Work Mobile Fax Email
+Customer Service Complaint Form

+"A complaint is an expression of dissatisfaction about the standard of service provided, or an action or inaction, by the Town of Vincent or its Employees or Elected Members."

+Even though we try our best, if you are dissatisfied with our service or have a concern you wish to bring to our attention, please complete and return this form to commence our complaints investigation process.

+orieny oddine your concerns (what you think has gone wrong, umes, autes etc.).

+Who have you conta icted at the Town and when? ••••••••••• What do you think s should be done to fix the prob lem?

+"Themb you for taking th a time to complete this forme?

+Thank you for taking in e time to complete this form"

+Contact details:

+Name:

+Postcode

+rnone Home: Mobile:

+F71-